FoundryNet/foundry_net_MINT/README.md

 Check status updates

-Getting a Wallet
+Getting a Wallet?
 New to crypto?
 Here's how to receive MINT:

 Install Phantom Wallet (browser extension)
 Create new wallet